bedrock-dev/bedrock-level/README.md

 # Bedrock Level

-Bedrock level libray written in C++
+Bedrock level library written in C++
-(The project is still in the early demo stage and contains a lot of bugs)
+(The project is still in the early demo stage and may contain some bugs)

 Only on Mingw64!!!